What is Close?

 Close is a CRM built primarily for sales teams that rely heavily on phone calls and SMS messaging to move deals forward.
 It's different from other CRMs that focus more on contact management and pipeline tracking.
 Close essentially tries to bring communication directly into the platform by bundling a built-in VoIP system with SMS messaging and email syncing.

-Compared to tools we usually recommend for small businesses, like Copper (Google Workspace) or Pipedrive (Microsoft 365), Close feels hyper-specialized and a bit rigid.
+Compared to tools we usually recommend for small businesses, Close feels hyper-specialized and a bit rigid.
 If your team spends all day making calls, Close might make sense.
-But for most SMBs looking for a flexible CRM to manage relationships and sales pipelines, there are better options.
+But for most SMBs looking for a flexible CRM to manage relationships and sales pipelines, there are far better options.

 Pros and Cons